CoderByBlood/solos/README.md

 # RAPID SOLOS

-  Express.js and Seneca.js based RESTful framework
+  Express.js and Seneca.js based RESTful framework that uses a directory structure to mimic a REST URI, and uses filenames for HTTP methods.
+All HTTP methods supported by Express are supported.

 ## Philosophy